BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for all types of weather.
-Tehran can experience significant temperature swings, so layers are essential.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-A scarf is a practical and respectful addition to your packing list.
+Layers are key as temperatures can fluctuate.
+Comfortable walking shoes are a must as you'll likely be doing a lot of exploring on foot.
+Don't forget a scarf for women to cover their hair.

 Weather Details